 As online shopping explodes in India with an increase in smartphone and Internet users, the total online consumption by the gated communities in India will increase by 2.5 times to reach a whopping $500 billion by 2026, a new report showed on Monday.

 In the next five years, India is expected to see 24 million gated community households in major cities (from 16 million at the moment), along with witnessing the growth in spending per household from the current $13,000-$14,000 to $19,000-$20,000, bring the overall spend to $460-480 billion (2.3-2.5x of the current spend).

-In that period, India will be second to the US that will have 125 million gated community households with $25,000 as spent per household on average.
+In that period, India will be second to the US, which will have 125 million gated community households with $25,000 spent per household on average.

 According to data provided by Bengaluru-based market research firm RedSeer, 90-95 percent of the 16 million gated community households in India’s major cities are now shopping online (in contrast to 40-45 percent of non-gated households who shop online).

 “By 2026, the total consumption in Indian gated communities will increase by 2.5x reaching $500 billion,” the report showed.

 The gated community is more than the sum of its parts (walled living, controlled entrance, and exit, pool, fitness center, supermarket, clubhouse, amphitheater, etc.).

 “It’s an ecosystem unto itself.
 So quick is its proliferation across Indian cities and so distinctive its residents’ lifestyles that the gated society is now an indispensable player in India’s consumption story,” the RedSeer report mentioned.